aha999/DownloadButtons/README.md

 # 📥 Download Buttons

 Download buttons that you can use in your projects.

+You're very welcome to contribute new sources and ideas!

 ## F-Droid